kozec/sc-controller/actions.md

 ### mouse(axis [, speed = 1, acceleration = 0 ])
 Controls mouse movement or scroll wheel.

-- For stick, lets cursor to be controlled by stick tilt.
+- For stick, lets cursor or mouse wheel to be controlled by stick tilt.
+- For pad, does same thing as 'trackball'.
+You can set pad to move mouse only in one axis using this.
-- For pad, emulates stick and then controls cursor by emulated stick.
+- For wheel controlled by pad, emulates finger scroll.
-  Use trackpad() instead.
-- For trigger, moves mouse in one direction with speed depending on how much is trigger pressed.
 - For button, pressing button maps to single movement over mouse axis or single step on scroll wheel.